 This exhibition area is the hub of the artistic and cultural life of the hotel.
 A new venture into the world of contemporary art in Paris, Art District welcomes artists, art connoisseurs and collectors, patrons and art professionals.
-The space is dedicated to premiere exhibitions in Paris: retrospectives, commissions for Le Royal Monceau, presentation of new or previously unseen collections.
+The space is dedicated to premiere exhibitions in Paris: retrospectives, commissions for Le Royal Monceau - Raffles Paris, presentation of new or previously unseen collections.

-Free entrance - Tel: +33 (0)1 42 99 98 81 Open Tuesday to Saturday, 11am to 7pm
+Free entrance - Tel: +33 (0)1 42 99 98 81 Open Tuesday to Saturday, 11:00 am to 7:00 pm